Installing, Maintaining and Removing Temporary Excavation Support in the Workplace

 Core ideas you must understand for this topic

-• Health and Safety: Understanding risk assessments, COSHH regulations, and using personal protective equipment (PPE) to prevent accidents on site.
+• Health and Safety: Understand risk assessments, method statements (RAMS), and personal protective equipment (PPE) specific to road works, including traffic management and working near moving vehicles.

 Learning Objectives